Deep Learning for Constrained Utility Maximisation: Methodology Comparison

-Here we compare the results of small changes to the methodology of the algorithm.
 We consider the primal deep controlled 2BSDE algorithm for the unconstrained Merton problem, with $T = 1.0$ and $m = 10$ unless stated otherwise, and the other coefficients chosen as in Example \ref{HARA}.
 These tests were performed on an HP ZBook Studio G4 with a 2.9 GHz Intel i7 CPU, with no GPU acceleration.

 The first comparison we consider is the activation function used within the neural networks (c.f. function $h$ in the description of the algorithm).
 Table \ref{compare_act} shows the results of this test, where we take $N = 20$.
 The choice of activation function is not important for this particular problem.
 All the functions are valid for this algorithm, since they are continuous functions that are not polynomials, see \cite{leshno1993multilayer}.